 (…existing texts…)

-NOTE—When the WUR Channel Offset subfield is equal to 0, the WUR Channel is the same as the WUR primary channel, i.e., the WUR Wake-up frame and the WUR Beacon frame are transmitted on the same channel.
-Otherwise, the WUR Channel can be different from the WUR primary channel (see 29.11 (WUR FDMA operation)).
+NOTE—When the WUR Channel Offset subfield is equal to 0, the WUR Channel is the same as the WUR primary channel, i.e., the WUR Short Wake-up frame, the WUR Wake-up frame, the WUR Vendor Specific frame, and the WUR Beacon frame are transmitted on the same channel.
+Otherwise, the WUR Channel can be different from the WUR primary channel (see 29.11 (WUR FDMA operation)). (#7109)

 TGba editor: Change 29.8.2 WUR mode setup as follows (track change on):

 29.8.2 WUR mode setup